 A trip to the Tsukiji fish market is almost mandatory for anyone visiting Tokyo, and locals don’t mind going every once in a while either to buy some of the freshest fish in Japan.
-After the usual wholesaler tour, or even the tuna auction, getting hungry is normal, and most tourist guides actually suggest you try one of the awesome sushi restaurants around.
+After the usual wholesaler tour, getting hungry is normal, and most tourist guides actually suggest you try one of the awesome sushi restaurants around.

 What they usually don’t mention (the honest ones just try to hide it), is that it’s not unusual to pay 3,500 yen or more for a 10-piece sushi or sashimi set.
 Of course, they are prepared by great chefs with amazing quality fish, and the location has its importance as well.
 But considering that only 2 to 4 pieces are made with very expensive fish (like the legendary fatty tuna—other pieces are fresh, but pretty regular stuff), it feels like a bit too much.
 With the constant demand from tourists, restaurants in the inner market have, not surprisingly, raised the prices quite a bit.
 For this reason, you will hardly see a single Japanese person inside these restaurants.
 Well, except for the chefs of course.